 National Center for Statistics and Analysis

 Offers national and state-specific safety data from the Department of Transportation, Federal Highway Administration, the Federal Motor Carrier Safety Administration, the National Highway Traffic Safety Administration (NHTSA), and NHTSA's National Center for Statistical Analysis (NCSA).
 Individual reports include Safety Belt Use, Motor Vehicle Crashes, Traffic Safety Facts, Large Truck Crash Profiles, and more.
-The Browse Topics, on the left side of the screen, will have more information available.
+The data listed on the left side of this screen will have more information available.

 [back to top]